Chorus/Chorus-Documentation/docs/Remits/payments-overview.md

 By default, the 'Recent Payments' view will display.
 Another view with 'All Payments' is available as well.

 - Recent Payments - Payments with a Check/Payment date (or transaction date?) within the past 30 days.
-- All Payments - All (active?) payments in the system.
+- All Payments - All payments in the system.

 To open a payment form, click on a payment record in the grid.